SteveImmanuel/rs-paint/README.md

 ### Data preparing
 To train the model, you can use any dataset with bounding box annotations.

-The data structure must be like this:
+The data structure must be like th@article{immanuel2025tackling, title={Tackling Few-Shot Segmentation in Remote Sensing via Inpainting Diffusion Model}, author={Immanuel, Steve Andreas and Cho, Woojin and Heo, Junhyuk and Kwon, Darongsae}, journal={arXiv preprint arXiv:2503.03785}, year={2025}
+}is:
 ```
 .
 ├── bbox